Quantum Healing Pathways

 Philosophy of Healing

 Ayurveda is based on the philosophy that disease is due to an imbalance or stress in an individual’s consciousness.
-The Ayurvedic approach to illness is holistic and therefore, after an Ayurvedic treatment, a person feels rejuvenated because the balance is restored in nerves, mind, and body.
+The Ayurvedic approach to illness is holistic and therefore, after an Ayurvedic treatment, a person feels rejuvenated because the this restores balance in nerves, mind, and body.

 Understanding Prakriti